Benefits of Starting a Leather Business and Selling Your Leathergoods For Profit

 1 | Make a profit and grow and scale your business

-We talked about this a bit last week here, but without profit coming in each month, you don’t have the funds to reinvest in your small business.
+We talked about this a bit previously, but without profit coming in each month, you don’t have the funds to reinvest in your small business.
 And if you don’t have profit to reinvest you will never be able to grow and scale your business.

-This would be especially helpful so that I can also hire a parttime production person who can help me cut and assemble my bags.
-And i’m going to need to pay this worker, using the profits of my business.
+This would be especially helpful if you want to also hire a parttime production person who can help you cut and assemble your leathergoods.
+And of course you’re going to need to pay this worker, using the profits of your business.

-Both of these things I cannot do if i’m not generating profit in my business.
-Of course I could use my own personal funds to invest in my company, which is fine if you have it, but you can only fund your business so long before the money runs out.
+Both of these things you cannot do if you’re not generating profit in your business.
+Of course you could use your own personal funds to invest in your company, which is fine if you have it, but you can only afford to fund your business so long before the money runs out.

 When the business makes a profit, you’re able to scale and grow and take it to the next level.
 The more profit, the quicker and bigger you can grow.